cbcrg/tcoffee/docs/tcoffee_faq.rst

   ***************sample_list1.lib_list****

-.. note:: Pairwise methods (slow_pair...) will only be applied to list of pairs of sequences, while multiple methods (clustalw_aln) will be applied to any dataset having more than two sequences.

 Q: There are duplicates or quasi-duplicates in my set.
 ------------------------------------------------------
-A: If you can remove them, this will make the program run faster, otherwise, the T-Coffee scoring scheme should be able to avoid overweighting of overrepresented sequences.
+A: If you can remove them, this will make the program run faster, otherwise the T-Coffee scoring scheme should be able to avoid overweighting of overrepresented sequences.

 *****************************